simphotonics/generic_enum/README.md

 ## Generic Enum as Annotations

-Generic enums have a constant constructor and as such can be used as annotations.
+Generic enums have a constant constructor and as such can be used as *annotations*.
 Annotations are commonly found in source code generating libraries.

 Since generic enums are normal classes they can contain